Cesarean Mothers Circle

 The membership allows me to reserve your spot and keep the group small.

-Making this a closed group allows us to have a shared set of group agreements which helps create more safety.
+Making this a closed group allows us to have a shared set of group agreements and culture, which helps create more safety and ease.

-Birthing people have joined this circle at all stages postpartum and at all stages of their healing journey - from 2 weeks after their cesarean birth to multiple years.
+Mothers have joined this circle at all stages postpartum and at all stages of their healing journey - from just days after their cesarean birth to multiple years.

 Your willingness to show up with an open heart and mind will create a positive, healing experience for you.